Kyoto, Japan | DIY Travel Guide

 Ramen Kimura near Kinkaku-ji Temple

-Next, from Kinkaku-ji Temple, we journeyed way up north to Kifune Shrine.
+Next, from Kinkaku-ji, we journeyed way up north to Kifune Shrine.
 After several bus rides, we reached Kibune, a village nestled in the mountainous area of northern Kyoto.
 What is unique about Kifune Shrine is the entrance path featuring a stone steps with red lanterns on both sides.

 Stairway with red lanterns to Kifune Shrine